OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/historicalaccountlinking/README.md

     "attributesToSynchronize" : [ "uid", "sn", "cn", "givenName", "mail", "description", "telephoneNumber" ],
 *   conf/sync.json describes how accounts in the directory server map to managed users in OpenIDM.
 *   conf/managed.json contains the updated schema for managed users which includes the "historicalAccounts" property.
+*   conf/schedule-liveSync contains the configuration for the scheduled live sync job.

 This sample includes the following scripts: